jjones31/service-mesh-policies/README.md

 Deny all egress from fs-mesh-dev namespace

-Deny all egress frmo fs-mesh-qa namespace
+Deny all egress from fs-mesh-qa namespace

 Allow only access to edition.cnn.com  from istio-system namespace